aserto-dev/aserto-idp/README.md

 ---
 ## The command line
-At first the help message will look like this:
+At first, the help message will look like this:

 ```
 Usage: aserto-idp <command>